DART And Offsec Emerges With Partnership To Advance Cybersecurity Landscape

 Amidst the escalating complexity and frequency of cybersecurity threats and attacks, the synergy between DART and OffSec stands as a compelling testament to the power of joining forces to fortify digital defences and to accelerate cyber workforce resilience.
 The partnership will offer the best hands-on, extensive cybersecurity training courses led by qualified trainers to industry-wide trainees, and deliver a combat-proven approach to elevate cybersecurity competency in the face of an ever-changing cyber threat landscape.

 If you are looking to build your organization's cyber capacity or to prepare your team for OSCP certificates, visit DART's website at .
-For inquiries and partnership opportunities, please email [email protected] .
+For inquiries and partnership opportunities, please email ... .

 Hashtag: #dart #redalpha #redalphacybersecurity #offsec #offsensivesecurity #cybersecurity #cybertalent #partnership #talentdevelopment #cybersecuritycertifications #certification #singapore #APAC